 The Holy See is the central government of the Catholic Church.
-The Vatican City State was established by treaty in 1929, thus providing the Holy See with a small territorial base and consequent recognition as an independent sovereign entity in international law.
+The Vatican City State was established by treaty in 1929, providing the Holy See with a small territorial base and consequent recognition as an independent sovereign entity in international law.
 The Holy See and the Catholic Church are invested with separate international juristic status, but it is the Holy See which acts as the supreme organ of government of the Church.
 The Hague Convention of 1954 protects all Vatican territory as world cultural heritage.

 Canonisation of Blessed Mary MacKillop

 On 17 October 2010 Mary MacKillop was canonised as Saint Mary of the Cross, creating Australia's first Saint.
-The ceremony took place in St Peter's Square in Vatican City and was presided over by Pope Benedict.
-Mr Rudd (as Minister for Foreign Affairs) was the senior Australian Government representative at the canonisation, and was accompanied by a bi-partisan delegation of Australian Parliamentarians, including then-Deputy Leader of the Opposition, the Hon Julie Bishop MP.
+The ceremony took place in St Peter's Square in Vatican City and was presided over by Benedict XVI.
+It is estimated that some 10,000 other Australians attended the canonisation.

-World Youth Day
+World Youth Day in Sydney